fpryor33/ConleyDynamics.jl/docs/src/man/lefschetz.md

 within the package.
 We also discuss two important special cases, namely *simplicial complexes* and *cubical complexes*.

-## Basic Lefschetz complex notions
+## Basic Lefschetz Complex Notions

 The original definition of a Lefschetz complex can be found in [lefschetz:42a](@cite), where it was simply referred to as a *complex*.